LaunchCodeEducation/data-analysis/src/chapters/tableau-part4/exercises.rst

 #.
 Formats:  When you open a file in Tableau, you might notice that Tableau thinks your dates are numbers or strings.

-   A. You can convert these to dates in the preview page by selecting the column you want to change, clicking on the dropdown menu and selecting “Change Data Type” then pick what data type you want the value to be.
+   #.
+You can convert these to dates in the preview page by selecting the column you want to change, clicking on the dropdown menu and selecting “Change Data Type” then pick what data type you want the value to be.

    .. figure:: figures/string-date-change.png
       :alt: Data preview page in Tableau Public showing how to change data type.